fieldju/space-trader/README.md

 # Development

-This project assumes that you have the Playdate SDK installed and its bins availible on your path
+This project assumes that you have pnpm and the [Playdate SDK](https://play.date/dev/) installed and its bin dir available on your path.

 ```shell
 pnpm install